klauspost/compress/gzhttp/README.md

 ## Usage

-For the simplest usage call `MustGzipHandler` with any handler (an object which implements the `http.Handler` interface), and it'll return a new handler which gzips the response.
+For the simplest usage call `GzipHandler` with any handler (an object which implements the `http.Handler` interface), and it'll return a new handler which gzips the response.
 For example: